The affinely invariant distance correlation: Time series of wind vectors at the Stateline wind energy center

 It is straightforward to extend these notions to the affinely invariant distance correlation.
 Thus, for an integer $k$, we refer to

-as the {\em affinely invariant auto distance correlation}\/ at the lag $k$.
+as the \emph{affinely invariant auto distance correlation} at the lag $k$.
 Similarly, given jointly strongly stationary, vector-valued time series $(X_j)_{j= -\infty}^{\infty}$ and $(Y_j)_{j= -\infty}^{\infty}$, we refer to

-as the {\em affinely invariant cross distance correlation}\/ at the lag $k$.
-The corresponding sample versions can be defined in the natural way, as in the case of the non-affine distance correlation (Zhou, 2012).
+as the \emph{affinely invariant cross distance correlation} at the lag $k$.
+The corresponding sample versions can be defined in the natural way, as in the case of the non-affine distance correlation (Zhou \cite{Zho12}).

 We illustrate these concepts on time series data of wind observations at and near the Stateline wind energy center in the Pacific Northwest of the United States.
 Specifically, we consider time series of bivariate wind vectors at the meteorological towers at Vansycle, right at the Stateline wind farm at the border of the states of Washington and Oregon, and at Goodnoe Hills, 146 km west of Vansycle along the Columbia River Gorge.
-Further information can be found in the paper by Gneiting, et al.~(2006), who developed a regime-switching space-time (RST) technique for 2-hour-ahead forecasts of hourly average wind speed at the Stateline wind energy center, which was then the largest wind farm globally.
-For our purposes, we follow Hering and Genton (2010) in studying the time series at the original 10-minute resolution, and we restrict our analysis to the longest continuous record, the 75-day interval from August 14 to October 28, 2002.
+Further information can be found in the paper by Gneiting \textit{et al.} \cite{Gneetal06}, who developed a regime-switching space-time (RST) technique for 2-hour-ahead forecasts of hourly average wind speed\vadjust{\goodbreak} at the Stateline wind energy center, which was then the largest wind farm globally.
+For our purposes, we follow Hering and Genton \cite {HerGen10} in studying the time series at the original 10-minute resolution, and we restrict our analysis to the longest continuous record, the 75-day interval from August 14, 2002 to October 28, 2002.

-Thus, we consider time series of bivariate wind vectors over $10,800$ consecutive $10$-minute intervals.
-We write $V^{\rm NS}_j$ and $V^{\rm EW}_j$ to denote the north-south and the east-west component of the wind vector at Vansycle at time $j$, with positive values corresponding to northerly and easterly winds.
-Similarly, we write $G^{\rm NS}_j$ and $G^{\rm EW}_j$ for the north-south and the east-west component of the wind vector at Goodnoe Hills at time $j$, respectively.
+Thus, we consider time series of bivariate wind vectors over $10\,800$ consecutive $10$-minute intervals.
+We write $V^{\mathrm{NS}}_j$ and $V^{\mathrm{EW}}_j$ to denote the north--south and the east--west component, respectively, of the wind vector at Vansycle at time $j$, with positive values corresponding to northerly and easterly winds.
+Similarly, we write $G^{\mathrm{NS}}_j$ and $G^{\mathrm{EW}}_j$ for the north--south and the east--west component, respectively, of the wind vector at Goodnoe Hills at time $j$.